haroldcampbell/SuperCoolAndAwesomelyWonderfulRecipes/DonutRecipe.md

 2. Fry only 3 at a time over a medium to high flame.
 3. The cooking time for the donuts is about 30 seconds (15 on each side).
 4. Flip the donuts once they have gone golden brown (or after 15 seconds).
-5. Take the donut out of the pan and let the excess oil drain.

-**Tip:** I placed mine one a large plate that had a two sheets of paper towels to absorb the excess oil.
+5. Take the donut out of the pan and let the excess oil drain. **Tip:** I placed mine one a large plate that had a two sheets of paper towels to absorb the excess oil.
 6. After about 3 - 5 minutes, dip in glaze.
-7. **Enjoy with a passion**!
+7. **Enjoy**!